- Toys for Autistic Children and Teens

 Examples of Sensory Gifts:

 Is the person visually oriented?
-If so, great gifts to think about are interesting visual toys such as the Lightshow DJ, Lunar Light Show, Laser Stars, or light up rail twirler.
+If so, great gifts to think about are interesting visual toys such as the Music Lightshow, Lunar Light Show, Laser Stars, or light up rail twirler.
 Our most popular visual toy is the Strobotop.

 Does the person seek to touch lots of things?
 If so think about toys and gifts that are tactile.
 Good tactile sensory toys feature textures that are interesting to touch.
 Some popular tactile gifts include the fidget set, Living Sands set, Pin Art, and the Tangle Therapy.